-- 5.1 This policy endeavours to: - 5.1.1 Establish a clear, consistent and fair process to help address disputes. - 5.1.2 Provide and alternative dispute handling process that is less formal and more cooperative than litigation. - 5.1.3 Save time and costs. - 5.1.4 Reduce conflict in the dispute handling process. - 5.2 This policy will apply to development, environment and land management disputes and other disputes concerning animals, trees, noise, effluent, odours and other forms of pollution.
-It also applies to business disputes. - 5.3 Principles the following principles relate to the way ADR is applied by Council: - 5.3.1 ADR is a voluntary process (except where ordered by a Court or Tribunal).
+- 5.1 This policy endeavours to: - 5.1.1 Establish a clear, consistent and fair process to help address disputes. - 5.1.2 Provide and alternative dispute handling process that is less formal and more cooperative than litigation. - 5.1.3 Save time and costs. - 5.1.4 Reduce conflict in the dispute handling process.

-WARNING: This is a controlled document.
-Hardcopies of this document may not be the latest version.
-Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.au
+I his is a controlled document.
+Hardcopies of this document may not be the late: this document, check it is the latest version; refer to Council's website www.port